 3)Little Free Libraries

 Oh, how I love Little Free Libraries!
 They are book boxes that you will hopefully find in your own neighborhood.
-There are currently 25,000 of them worldwide.
+There are currently over 90,000 of them worldwide.
 Check at a local bank, neighbor’s yard or playground for one of these special boxes.
 The premise is that you take a book or two and return a book or two on your next visit.
 Find a location near you or start your own!

 4)Dolly Parton Imagination Library